Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Intellectual property infringement isn't just about "copying"—it's about understanding which type of IP right is being violated and why the law protects it in the first place.
+Intellectual property infringement isn't just about "copying."
+It's about understanding which type of IP right is being violated and why the law protects it in the first place.
 On your exam, you'll need to distinguish between copyright, trademark, patent, and trade secret violations, recognizing that each protects a different kind of creative or commercial value.
-The same unauthorized act might implicate multiple IP regimes, so knowing the boundaries between them is essential.
+The same unauthorized act can implicate multiple IP regimes, so knowing the boundaries between them is essential.

-The key insight here is intent and harm.
+The thread connecting all of these is intent and harm.
 Some infringements deceive consumers, others undercut innovation incentives, and still others exploit someone's creative labor or personal identity.
-Don't just memorize that "piracy is bad"—understand which legal right each example violates and what harm the law is trying to prevent.
+Don't just memorize that "piracy is bad."
+Understand which legal right each example violates and what harm the law is trying to prevent.
 That's what separates a passing answer from an excellent one.

-Copyright protects original works of authorship fixed in a tangible medium—the law aims to incentivize creativity by giving authors exclusive rights to reproduce, distribute, and display their work.
+Copyright protects original works of authorship fixed in a tangible medium.
+The law incentivizes creativity by giving authors exclusive rights to reproduce, distribute, perform, and display their work.
 Infringement occurs when someone exercises these exclusive rights without authorization.

-Compare: Software piracy vs. illegal streaming—both are copyright violations involving digital content, but piracy typically involves copying a complete work while streaming may involve only performance rights.
-FRQs may ask you to identify which exclusive right is implicated.
+Compare: Software piracy vs. illegal streaming: both are copyright violations involving digital content, but piracy typically involves copying a complete work (implicating the reproduction right), while streaming may involve only performance rights.
+Exam questions may ask you to identify which exclusive right is implicated.

-Patent law grants inventors a limited monopoly—typically 20 years—to exclude others from making, using, selling, or importing their invention.
+Patent law grants inventors a limited monopoly, typically 20 years from the filing date, to exclude others from making, using, selling, or importing their invention.
 The tradeoff is public disclosure: society gets the knowledge, and the inventor gets temporary exclusivity.

-Compare: Patent infringement vs. copyright infringement—patents protect functional innovations (how something works), while copyright protects expression (how something is written or depicted).
-You can copyright code but patent the underlying algorithm—and infringe both with a single act.
+Compare: Patent infringement vs. copyright infringement: patents protect functional innovations (how something works), while copyright protects expression (how something is written or depicted).
+You can copyright source code but patent the underlying algorithm, and a single act of copying software could infringe both.

-Compare: Trade secrets vs. patents—both protect innovations, but patents require public disclosure in exchange for a 20-year monopoly, while trade secrets remain protected only as long as they stay secret.
-If a competitor independently discovers or reverse engineers your trade secret, you have no legal recourse.
+Compare: Trade secrets vs. patents: both protect innovations, but patents require public disclosure in exchange for a 20-year monopoly, while trade secrets remain protected only as long as they stay secret.
+Patents give you rights against independent inventors; trade secrets don't.

 These violations don't fit neatly into the "big four" IP categories but appear frequently on exams.
 Right of publicity protects individuals from commercial exploitation of their identity, while plagiarism violates attribution norms (and sometimes copyright law).

-Compare: Right of publicity vs. trademark—both can be violated by unauthorized use of a celebrity's image, but trademark requires the celebrity to have used their identity as a brand identifier for goods/services.
+Compare: Right of publicity vs. trademark: both can be violated by unauthorized use of a celebrity's image, but trademark requires the celebrity to have used their identity as a brand identifier for specific goods or services.
 Right of publicity protects identity itself, regardless of trademark registration.

 | Concept | Best Examples |